alain-kubwayo/laravel-blog/README.md

 * create a blog once registered
 * delete their own blogs
 * perform like and unlike on blogs including their own blogs
+* receive an email whenever one of their blogs is liked
 * logout of the system